 Combat range when firing at infantry.
 Some also have an upshift indicator (A), giving them an "upshift" to their combat results.
 Combat range (large number) and firepower rating (small number) when firing at vehicles.
 If the firepower rating is higher than the armor being fired at, the attack receives an upshift.
 If the firepower is equal to the armor being fired at, there is no modifier.
 If the firepower is less than the armor being fired at, the attack receives a downshift equal to that difference.
-A blue arc behind a combat rating (,), against either infantry or vehicles, indicates the unit is restricted to a forward field of fire.
+A blue arc behind a combat rating (), against either infantry or vehicles, indicates the unit is restricted to a forward field of fire.
 Consult the diagram on page 16.
 Armor ratings for the front (large number) and rest of the tank (small number) of the vehicle.
 These are compared to the firepower of an attack as explained above.
 Movement rating indicates how many areas this unit may move in a turn.
 Some units have a portage rating to transport units in cover.
-"Sweat saves blood." - Erwin Rommel Units, Player Markers | GAME COMPONENTS | 3
+Units, Player Markers | GAME COMPONENTS | 3

-Attach the German stickers to the grey blocks and the Allies stickers to the green blocks.
-Before the first game, attach 1 sticker to the front of each block.
-The vehicle stickers go to the larger blocks, the infantry stickers to the smaller ones.
+Attach the German stickers to the grey blocks and the Soviet stickers to the brown blocks.

 The edges of a block show what orders the unit is able to complete:

 INFANTRY Ready - Unit may move or fire at full strength, after which they are turned to spent Spent - Unit may make a reduced strength move, moving just a single hex, or fire at reduced strength by suffering a downshift in combat.
 They can be turned back to ready by using a regroup.

-Reduced - Unit is permanently reduced and, until eliminated, may only move or fire at reduced strength

-Suppressed - Unit is suppressed and may only move or fire at reduced strength.
-Units may also become broken in which case they are placed face-down on the board
+Reduced - Unit is permanently reduced and, until eliminated, may only move or fire at reduced strength Suppressed - Unit is suppressed and may only move or fire at reduced strength.
+Units may also become broken in which case they are placed face-down on the board Infantry Spent Infantry Reduced Infantry Suppressed Infantry Ready VEHICLES Move - Unit may move at full strength Fire - Unit may fire at full strength may fire at both infantry and vehicles in the target hex on the same order may only fire at infantry or vehicles in the target hex Support - Unit may move and fire at reduced strength.

-VEHICLES

-Move - Unit may move at full strength

-Fire - Unit may fire at full strength

-may only fire at infantry or vehicles in the target hex Support - Unit may move and fire at reduced strength.
 Reduced strength movement for vehicles is one hex per movement point.
 As with infantry, reduced strength fire receives a downshift.
 Suppressed - Unit is suppressed and may only move or fire at reduced strength.
-Units may also become broken in which case they are placed face-down on the board 56 PLAYER MARKERS, 28 FOR EACH PLAYER 40 Unit markers, placing one on a unit and the other on an off-board asset card with equipment controlled by that unit.
+Units may also become broken in which case they are placed face-down on the board Vehicle Move Vehicle Fire Vehicle Support Vehicle Suppressed 55 PLAYER MARKERS, 22/23 FOR EACH PLAYER 40 Unit markers, placing one on a unit and the other on an off-board asset card with equipment controlled by that unit.
 This tracks which units are in control of which assets.
 You may also use these on units on the board as a bluff so your opponent does not know which if any units have special equipment.
 In that case, for example, place the number 1 marker next to a unit but the corresponding number 1 is not attached to anything.
-10 Order markers, using one each turn to indicate the order you choose to prosecute for your part of the turn.
-The orders are different for the Germans and Allies, and all of the orders are available to you on every turn.
+9 Order markers, using one each turn to indicate the order you choose to prosecute for your part of the turn.
+The orders are different for the Germans and Soviets, and all of the orders are available to you on every turn.
 6 Ambush markers, placed by ambushing unit(s) off the map that corresponds to the same numbered fog of war ambush marker.